 Founded the United Cloth Hat and Cap Makers’ Union; served as the only woman on the National Labor Advisory Board under President Franklin Roosevelt; Secretary of Labor for New York; Suffragette; Feminist

 Why we should know Rose:

 Born in Poland, Rose immigrated to the United States as a child and started fighting for gender equality while she was a young adult.
 While working in the garment industry, her eyes were opened to both the unfair treatment of laborers and to the patriarchal system that honored men and kept women small.
 Rose built a foundation for other women to stand on and demand to be given the rights that should have been lawfully theirs from the beginning.
-She became a labor champion and led the charge of gender equality for women in the workforce.
+She became a labor champion and led the charge of women’s equality in the workforce.
 Her legacy reveals the determined and selfless spirit of a woman who will lay it all on the line for her fellow sisters.